 - Information regarding healthcare and insurances in Spain

 - Information regarding the banks and credit institutions in Spain

 - Contacts from the Ministry of Foreign Affairs and your country’s embassy

 University application deadlines for Spain

-Master’s programmes in Spain don’t share a calendar, so it all comes down to your researching skills and the personal website of each institution.
+Master’s programmes in Spain don’t share a calendar, so it all comes down to your researching skills and the individual website of each academic institution.

-As a rough guide, you should know that universities offer both autumn and summer semesters, the latter one being the main one.
+As a rough guide, you should know that universities offer both autumn and summer semesters — the summer semester being the main one.